North America

 All other products and services are unaffected by this incident.

-Engineering has confirmed the impact to Houston (IAH) POP has been mitigated.
+Engineering has confirmed the impact to Atlanta (PDK) POP has been mitigated.

 This event has been resolved.